MoiraeSoftware/myriad/docs/content/tutorials/configuration.md

 # Configuration

-Myriad uses a configuration file called `myriad.toml`.
-It uses the [toml format](https://toml.io/en/).
+Myriad uses a configuration file called `myriad.toml` which uses the [toml format](https://toml.io/en/).

-The configuration as it stands for the built in plugins is very simple, the configuration name or key is passed in by either the plugins generator attribute, in the case of the fields plugin:
+The configuration section for the built in plugins is very simple, the configuration name or key is passed in by either the plugins generator attribute, in the case of the fields plugin:

 ```
 [<Generator.Fields "fields">]